Choose another lake

 Location: Pierce lake is located in Rock Cut State Park in Northeastern Winnebago County.
 It lies between the towns of Machesney Park and Caledonia on Rt.
 173.

 History and Status of the Sport Fishery: Pierce Lake is an artificial impoundment made from a rock quarry.
 The initial 13 park acres were purchased in 1959 and at the present time the park contains 3,092 acres.
 The lake began impounding water on May 15, 1961.
-The lake is annually stocked with Muskellunge, Walleye, Channel Catfish and Smallmouth bass.
+The lake is annually stocked with Muskellunge, Walleye, Channel Catfish and Smallmouth Bass.

 Contact Information: